brunodeathayde/Job_Shop_Tardiness/README.md

-# ⚙️ MILP-Based Job Shop Scheduling with Tardiness Minimization
+# ⚙️ Job Shop Scheduling with Total Tardiness Minimization

 This repository contains source code, benchmark instances, and computational results for solving job shop scheduling problems using **Mixed Integer Linear Programming (MILP)** models.
 The focus is on minimizing **tardiness** across various classical formulations and datasets.